wujiekd/Bag-of-Tricks-and-a-Strong-Baseline-for-Fungi-Fine-Grained-Classification/README.md

 FGVC-Main is the main code for the challenge.

-FGVC-PIM is a useful trick we tried, but due to limited time and resources, we don;t use it in our final scheme.
+FGVC-PIM is a useful trick we tried, but due to limited time and resources, we don't use it in our final scheme.